640 South State StreetDover, Delaware 19901

 Many pregnancies.
 A woman who has had many full-term pregnancies may be at greater risk.

 DES.
 If a woman's mother took the drug diethylstilbestrol (DES) when she was pregnant, the woman has a greater chance of getting cervical cancer.

 Socioeconomic status.
 Many women with low incomes don't have access to good health care.
 This may prevent regular screenings and increase their risk of cervical cancer.

 Sexual history.
-A higher number of sexual partners and an early age at first intercourse are associated with an increased risk for cervical cancer.
+A higher number of sexual partners and first intercourse at an early age are associated with an increased risk for cervical cancer.

 Q: What can a woman do to decrease her risk of getting cervical cancer?